OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

                         investigated), “checksum-all” (externalrefs are identified by their checksum), “yocto-all” (all externalrefs are investigated) and “yocto-contains-only” (only those files are investigated which are in CONTAINS relationships).
-It is possible to register more reference logics in library mode
+It is possible to register more reference logics in library mode.
   --guide-version {1.0,1.1}
-                        Defines the version of the OpenChain Telco SBOM guide to use as a basis for the validation.
-Possible valuses are 1.0 and 1.1, defeult value is 1.1
+                        Defines the version of the OpenChain Telco SBOM Guide to use as a basis for the validation.
+Possible values are 1.0 and 1.1, default value is 1.1.

 ## As a library